TendoPayPlugins/tendopay-wp/readme.txt

 == Changelog ==

 = 3.2.0 - 2023-02-09 =
-* add disable Payin4 functionality in store pages
+* Add disable "PayIn4" calculator functionality for store pages
-* fix compatibility with php 8.1 and Woocommerce 7
+* Fix compatibility with php 8.1 and Woocommerce  7

 = 3.1.0 - 2022-09-04 =
 * Improved performance for displaying installment amounts on the products list